Contrastive Learning for Enhancing Robust Scene Transfer in Vision-based Agile Flight: Conclusion

 \section{Conclusion}

 We presented a contrastive learning-based approach to facilitate scene transfer for vision-based agile flight.
 By using a novel adaptive loss formulation, the network was able to learn a task-specific embedding that is highly descriptive and consistent across many scenes.
 These properties set it apart from large `world-model type', pre-trained encoders like CLIP~\cite{radford2021learning} or Dino v2~\cite{oquab2023dinov2}.
-We evaluated our method on seen and unseen environments and found that it outperforms all baselines in terms of action error (simulation and real-world) and closed-loop experiment success rates (simulation).
-Lastly, we showed evidence that our contrastive training pipeline can not only be used for drone racing but, in fact, generalizes to vision-based sequential tasks.
+We evaluated our method on seen and unseen environments and found that it outperforms all baselines in terms of action error and closed-loop experiment success rates.
+Lastly, we showed evidence that our contrastive training pipeline can not only be used for drone racing but generalized to vision-based sequential tasks.
+Future work could include more prior knowledge of the physical world to further enhance policies' robustness and safety~\cite{romero2024icra}.

 {

 }